dennis-kachila/AIRLINE-DBMS/README.md

 ## Contact

-For questions or support, please contact database-admin@kenyaairways.com
+For questions or support, please contact @dennis-kachila